-You could say I was crazy, but I was also desperate.
-However, in the end, programming literally saved my family.
+You could say I was crazy, but I was also motivated and driven.
+In the end, programming provided me with resources and opportunities I wouldn’t get otherwise.
 So I will always be grateful for it – despite the high price I had to pay.

-After that, I had relatively normal work hours – rarely over 10h and free weekends (can you imagine?).
+After the first couple of years, I had relatively normal work hours.
+Rarely over 10h and free weekends (can you imagine that, LOL?).

 Slow disaster in the making

-About 6 months before “the incident” my motivation and satisfaction with coding was on a downward spiral.
-Instead of dealing with it immediately, there was some pre-launch rush on the project (as it’s always the case) and I just kept on “pushing through”.
+About 6 months before the incident, my motivation and satisfaction with coding were on a downward spiral.
+Instead of dealing with it immediately, there was some pre-launch rush on the project (as it’s always the case), and I just kept on pushing through.

-As I continued my productivity fell down and it took me longer and longer to do even more simple tasks so I compensated for that by working longer.
+As I continued, my productivity fell down.
+And it took me longer and longer to do even the simple tasks, so I compensated for that by working longer.

-Eventually, all my waking hours were either spent on coding or on trying to get myself to code or just staring at the screen completely blocked without any idea what I’m doing.
+Eventually, all my waking hours were either spent on coding or on trying to get myself to code.
+Or I would just stare at the screen, completely blocked, without any idea what I’m doing.

-This made things even worse because now my entire week (Monday-Friday) turned into a never-ending coding block session… I was going insane.
+This made things even worse because now my entire week (Monday-Friday) turned into a never-ending coding block session… I was going crazy.

 Yes – I may have handled things better.
-But when you’re mentally destroyed you can’t really use your mind to dig yourself out.
+But when you’re burned out, you can’t really use your mind to dig yourself out.

 Beginning of the end

-Eventually, the project was semi-launched and the things that were left to do could be handled by other people on the project.
+Eventually, the project was semi-launched and the things that were left to do could be handled by others.

 Oh, how was I wrong…